Voters with disabilities: What is provided for you at the polling place?

 Before you vote, you can prepare.

-• Information about the elections and what you need to vote can be found on the website www.elkestemtelt.nl and on our website www.geldrop-mierlo.nl/verkiezingen.
+• You can find information about the elections and what you need to vote on the websites www.elkestemtelt.nl and , as well as on our website www.geldrop-mierlo.nl/verkiezingen.

 • We will publish the spoken candidate lists on the municipality's website in good time before March 18, 2026.

-• More information about the candidates you can vote for and their positions can be found at: https://geldropmierlo.allekandidaten.nl/.
+• For more information about the candidates you can vote for and their positions, please visit: https://geldropmierlo.allekandidaten.nl/.

-• Would you like an explanation of the municipal council in easy-to-understand language?
-Or how voting works?
-Then take a look at www.stemjijook.nl.
-This is a great website that provides explanations not only in text form but also in easy-to-understand videos.
-You can also find a lot of information about the elections and how voting works in easy-to-understand language at www.Steffie.nl.
+• Would you like an explanation of the city council in plain language?
+Or of how voting works?
+Then visit www.stemjijook.nl.
+It’s a great website that provides explanations not only in text but also through easy-to-understand videos.
+You can also find plenty of information about the elections and how voting works in plain language at www.Steffie.nl.

 An accessible polling place